Phil Farrand

 Phil Farrand (born November 5, 1958) is an American computer programmer and consultant, webmaster and author.
 He is known for his Nitpicker's Guides, in which he nitpicks plot holes and continuity errors in the various Star Trek television programs and movies, and for the creation of Nitcentral, a website devoted to the same activity.
-Subsequent to his Nitpicker's Guides, he has ventured into fiction as a novelist.
+Subsequent to his Nitpicker's Guides, he has ventured into fiction as a novelist, and on Fridays and Saturdays mornings, starting just after Covid, to make people smile, makes and wears calendar inspired costumes to his nearest Walmart, restaurants, and other businesses.

 Early life

 Farrand was born in Broken Arrow, Oklahoma, and grew up in the Philippines, where his parents were missionaries for Assemblies of God.
 He first became interested in the original Star Trek as a child.
 After returning to the United States, Farrand earned bachelor's degrees in piano performance and music composition.

 Career

 Music

 Farrand worked as a music editor, but became frustrated with working with music printed on paper, and worked for two years on a notation package for the Apple II, which later became Polywriter.
 Later, working with Coda Music Technology, Farrand created an award-winning, high-end desktop publishing software package for music notation called Finale.
 Later owned by MakeMusic, and now discontinued, Finale won Best Book/Video/Software at the 2015 Music & Sound Awards and was used to score films such as Million Dollar Baby, The Aviator, Spider-Man 2, Sideways, Harry Potter and the Prisoner of Azkaban, The Passion of the Christ, Ratatouille, and Michael Clayton.